 Mundy joined John Marshall after two years at the Shepard Broad Law Center at Nova Southeastern University in Florida where he was an assistant professor teaching Lawyering Skills and supervising the Criminal Justice Clinic.
 Before entering academia, Mundy was an assistant federal public defender for eight years working first in the Middle District of Tennessee and then in the Southern District of New York.
 His work included representing clients charged with a range of offenses, including narcotics, firearms, immigration, federal benefits and internet-based crimes.
 He also argued multiple appellate cases in the United States Court of Appeals for the Sixth Circuit.

 He began his legal career clerking for Judge A. Richard Caputo at the United States District Court for the Middle District of Pennsylvania.
 After completing a one-year term with the judge, he was selected an Equal Justice Works Fellow and worked at the Tennessee Justice Center in Nashville.
 His primary work focused on litigation to expand services for children under Tennessee's Medicaid program.

 A graduate of the University of Notre Dame, he received a JD degree from Columbus School of Law at Catholic University of America where he was a Charles & Louise O'Brien Public Interest Fellow and a Dulin-Hayes Law & Public Policy Fellow.
 His piece, "Rid of Habeas Corpus?
 How Ineffective Assistance of Counsel Has Endangered Access to the Writ of Habeas Corpus and What the Supreme Court Can do in Maples and Martinez to Restore It," was published by the Creighton Law Review in December 2011.

 Professor Mundy joined the faculty in 2012.
-He teaches Evidence and Lawyering Skills.
+He teaches Criminal Law, Evidence, and Lawyering Skills.

 To find a specific faculty or staff member, please enter a first or last name, or at least the first few letters.